Comprehensive Family Dentistry in Durham, NC

 - Hold space for permanent teeth – Without baby teeth to serve as a guide, permanent teeth can erupt in all kinds of directions.
 Keeping baby teeth healthy allows them to fall out at the proper time when the permanent tooth is ready to come in.
 Crowded permanent teeth could require orthodontics in the future.

-- Aid with speech development – Teeth serve as a guide to pronounce words correctly and to develop communication properly
+- Aid with speech development – Teeth serve as a guide to pronounce words correctly and aids with speech development.

-- Comfortable chewing and better nutrition – Healthy baby teeth allow your child to consume healthier foods to support a growing body as your child develops.
+- Provide more comfortable chewing and better nutrition – Healthy baby teeth allow your child to consume healthier foods to support a growing body as your child develops.

-- Communication and emotional connections – A healthy smile helps build high self-esteem and promote cognitive growth.
+- Improve communication and emotional connections – A healthy smile helps build high self-esteem and promote cognitive growth.

 At this age, a lot of growth is taking place.
 This is the usual time to evaluate the need for orthodontics, more commonly known as braces.
 Screening for orthodontics at this age is a simple procedure.

-Using x-rays and clinical exam, we evaluate your child’s bite, how the lips and tongue are functioning with chewing and speaking and your natural smile.
-X-rays will be included for the exam to be completed, usually customized to each patient’s needs depending on the prevalence of cavities.
+Using x-rays and clinical exams, our Durham, NC dentists evaluate your child’s bite, how the lips and tongue are functioning with chewing and speaking, and your natural smile.
+We include dental x-rays as part of your comprehensive dental exam and tailor them to your specific needs, based on the prevalence of cavities.

 Many children are introduced to contact sports that could cause damage to their teeth.
-A great way to protect their teeth is with a customized mouth guard.
-We take impressions of your child’s teeth and send them to our lab where a customized guard is fabricated.
-Mouth guards not only help protect your child’s teeth, but many studies show they can also decrease the severity of concussions with contact sports.
+A great way to protect their teeth is with a customized mouthguard.
+We take impressions of your child’s teeth and send them to our lab that fabricates a customized sports guard.
+Mouthguards not only help protect your child’s teeth, but many studies show they can also decrease the severity of concussions with contact sports.